quasinaut/kinda-ksp2/README.md

 ### Other

+Please consider a donation to the creators of these mods if you are using them as a replacment for KSP2.

+If you want the volumetric clouds you can go to [Blackrack's Patreon](https://www.patreon.com/blackrack/posts).

 TODOs:

+- [ ] List of mod devs and donate links
-- [ ] Wiki of the wikis to actually know how to play this heavily modified version of the game
+- [ ] List of resources to actually know how to play this heavily modified version of the game
-- [ ] Someone should make a better flag, I made this in like three minutes.
-I will attach and link xcf from GIMP, the font is nasalization.
-- [ ] Make 'optimized' version (less mods)-or try and improve some of the mods for lower-spec laptops
+- [ ] Make 'optimized' version (less mods)-or try and improve/try some of the mods for lower-spec laptops
 - [ ] Record and compare to the sequel (performance, features, bugs) to see when this will become obsolete
-- [ ] Make more mods to replicate the features of KSP2 as close as possible/we want to (like paint jobs, if that is even possible)
+- [ ] Make more mods to replicate the features of KSP2 as close as possible/we want to
-- [ ] More screenshots of what KSP1 can be (I used [this](https://youtu.be/xlrgSH9JIp0) video for ideas)

 Note: